-- Domestic Abuse Act: Factsheet - NSPCC protecting children from domestic abuse - Galop LGBT+ anti-violence charity.
+- Respect Men's Advice Line confidential help and support for men experiencing domestic violence from a partner, ex-partner or from other family members.
+Freephone 0808 801 0327 - Safe Lives UK wide charity dedicated to ending domestic abuse - Statutory guidance Domestic Abuse Act 2021 - NSPCC protecting children from domestic abuse - Galop LGBT+ anti-violence charity.
 Includes National Lesbian, Gay, Bisexual and Trans+ Domestic Abuse Helpline 0800 999 5428.
-Provides emotional and practical support for LGBT+ people experiencing domestic abuse. - Gov.uk how to get help for domestic abuse - Operation Encompass resources for schools which includes free advice from an Education Psychologist about how best to support children, call the OE Teachers' National Helpline on 0204 513 9990.
+Provides emotional and practical support for LGBT+ people experiencing domestic abuse. - Domestic abuse: how to get help guidance - Operation Encompass resources for schools which includes free advice from an Education Psychologist about how best to support children, call the OE Teachers' National Helpline on 0204 513 9990.
 Monday to Friday, 8am-1pm

-Appendices A. Common Domestic Abuse Notification Issues and Questions
+Appendices A. Common domestic abuse notification issues and questions

-- The school has received a notification, however the child is not known to the school
+• The school has received a notification, however the child is not known to the school The notification will include details/a link about how to report that the notification has been received in error.
+It is important that schools act quickly to report the error to ensure that that the child's school can be informed.
+Once this has been reported the information must be deleted.

-The notification will include details/a link about how to report that the notification has been received in error.
-It is important that schools act quickly to report the error to ensure that that the child/young person's school can be informed.
-Once this has been reported the information must be deleted. - The school safeguarding email address has changed
+• The school safeguarding email address has changed